Canva vs Crello for Social Media Marketing 2026: Which One Actually Wins?

 Crello Pricing (2026)

 The storage cap on Pro (10GB vs Canva's 1TB) is a real limitation if you're working with video-heavy content.
-Export a few 1080p video files and you'll feel that ceiling pretty quick.
+If you're regularly exporting 1080p video files, you will feel that ceiling pretty quickly.

 Feature-by-Feature: Canva vs Crello for Social Media Marketing